 Head north until you reach a sign that says “welcome to Montana.”
 There, park on the right side of the road where you see a trailhead.
 Only 1/3 of a mile up the path you will find the Boiling River which is (as its name implies) a thermal river that is boiling hot.
-Though you can´t bathe there, a couple more minutes up the path and you´ll find that the Boiling River flows into the Gardiner River (which is a regular cold water river.
+Though you can´t bathe there, a couple more minutes up the path and you´ll find that the Boiling River flows into the Gardiner River (which is a regular cold water river for fishing).

 Where these two rivers meet you´ll find a perfect mix of hot and cold waters and steam rising up around you.
 This unique thermal pool is truly a one of a kind Yellowstone experience.